Danial-Labs/GUI_FFmpeg/README.md

 # 🎬 GUI_FFmpeg

-**A beautiful, beginner-friendly desktop app for compressing videos — powered by ffmpeg.**
+**A Beginner-friendly desktop app for compressing videos — powered by ffmpeg.**

 No command line.
 No manual ffmpeg install.
 Just pick a video, choose how much smaller you want it, and go.